-Her show Judge Judy tapes at the Sunset Bronson Studios on Sunset Boulevard in Los Angeles, California. (the show sometimes does taping in the Kaufman Astoria Studios in Queens, New York).
-While some audience members who appear in her show are legitimately people who have asked the producer for tickets, most audience members are extras (aspiring actors).
+The show Judge Judy taped at the Sunset Bronson Studios on Sunset Boulevard in Los Angeles, California. (the show sometimes does taping in the Kaufman Astoria Studios in Queens, New York).
+While some audience members who appeared in her show were legitimate people who asked the producer for tickets, most audience members were extras (aspiring actors).

 Judge Show #2: The People’s Court (Judge Marilyn Milian)